 Professor Simon Burrows

-Professor in Digital Humanities,
+Professor in History and Digital Humanities,

 Simon Burrows is a historian of the European enlightenment, the eighteenth-century public sphere and the French revolution.
 He is known for his innovative studies of the press and French exile writers in Britain and above all as the instigator and principal investigator of the AHRC-funded 'French Book Trade in Enlightenment Europe' (FBTEE) database project which has won wide acclaim among historians, literary scholars, bibliographers and digital humanists, and was awarded the British Society for Eighteenth-Century Studies Digital Resource Prize (2017).
 The database is now being developed further using seedcorn funding from Western Sydney University (2013-2017) and the Australian Research Council (2016-2017).
 Simon teaches in the History and Political Thought programme and is Leader of the Digital Humanities Research Group.
 He is a graduate of Oxford University, who began his academic career at the University of Waikato, NZ, (1993-2000) before moving to the University of Leeds, UK There he was successively Lecturer, Senior Lecturer and Professor of Modern European History from 2000-2012 and the founding Director of the Centre for the Comparative History of Print (Centre CHoP).
 The author or editor of six books and more than 30 major chapters and articles, Simon is now working on a book arising from the French Book Trade in Enlightenment Europe project.
 He is also a highly experienced and enthusiastic teacher, and has supervised around 130 Honours and Taught Masters theses, and 20 research higher degree students, as well as teaching and developing Honours / Postgraduate Methodologies teaching at Western, Leeds and Waikato.
 He welcomes Research Students in any of his areas of interest, including those with a generic interest in print culture or the history of the printed news media, or those who would like to participate in the development of the FBTEE project or similar initiatives.